 PACE stands for Positive Action towards Career Engagement.

 How much time will it take up?

-The PACE Mentoring Program is a three-month commitment.
-It is recommended that YOU meet with your mentee approximately 6-8 times within the three-month period.
+The PACE Mentoring Program is a four-month commitment.
+It is recommended that YOU meet with your mentee approximately 6-8 times within the four-month period.
 This is negotiated between you and may be dependent on your mentees goals.

 What do mentors and mentees do together?

 The main activity between you and your mentee will be conversation.
 You will talk about their experiences, goals, plans, skills, and career and education pathways.
 Other activities may include: